ezedincode/online-book-store/README.md

 ## Contact

-For any questions or support, please reach out via [your email or GitHub issues].
+For any questions or support, please reach out via

 ezedinadefa\@gmail.com